1.1.4. Performance Classes

 -

-inline virtual void LanczosDos(std::size_t idx, std::size_t m, T *ritzVc)
+inline virtual void LanczosDos(std::size_t idx, std::size_t m, T *ritzVc) override

 Lanczos method for Density of States (DOS) computation.